dakoller/docling-wrapper/architecture_docs/architecture.md

 2. API validates request and fetches document if needed
 3. Document is processed by Docling library
 4. Markdown output is generated and returned to client
-5. Metrics and traces are collected throughout the process

 ## Security Considerations